I hate buying groceries. There I finally said it.

-It’s no wonder why we’re always looking for ways to save money on food.
+It’s no wonder we’re always looking for ways to save money on groceries.

 And the thing is, we know we could be saving plenty more on groceries.
 To do it, it really comes down to adopting certain shopping tips and habits to make it a reality (and redirect the extra money into your savings).

-So, besides becoming the crazy coupon lady in your neighborhood, here are some legit ways to save money on your next grocery run (and beyond).
+So, besides becoming the crazy coupon lady in your neighborhood, here are some legit ways to save money on groceries (and beyond).

 Exactly How to Save Money on Groceries: 29 Tips to Drastically Lower Your Bill

 How To Save Money On Groceries: Set The Stage

 You have to figure out the exact amount you have open to spending on groceries.
 Too many of us make the mistake of walking into a grocery store empty-headed as to how much we can spend and the other important part, what it is we went for.

 Because if you have no idea about either, then your grocery buying trip is bound to leave a bigger hole in your pocket than you first thought.

 So two things: Budget an exact amount and make a list of the exact things you need (down to how many snacks you’re buying for the week/month).

 You should be intentional about it because preplanning makes for less unplanned purchases once you get to the grocery store.
 Learning how to save money on groceries involves a few crucial steps.